-Your retirement assets may be transferred to us by completing a beneficiary designation form provided by your plan's custodian.
-If you designate our organization as beneficiary, we will benefit from the full value of the gift and your plan assets will not be taxed at death.
+Your retirement assets may be transferred to us by completing a beneficiary designation form provided by the custodian of your retirement plan.
+If you designate our organization as beneficiary, we will benefit from the full value of the gift and the assets of your retirement plan will not be taxed at death.